braze-inc/braze-docs/_docs/_user_guide/predictive_suite/predictive_churn/creating_a_churn_prediction.md

 ## Sample churn and prediction audience definitions {#sample-definitions}

 __Sample Churn Definitions__<br>
-- “Within 7 days, did custom event ‘Subscription Cancellation’”<br>
+- “Within 7 days, do custom event ‘Subscription Cancellation’”<br>
-- “Within 14 days, did custom event ‘Trial Expired’”<br>
+- “Within 14 days, do custom event ‘Trial Expired’”<br>
-- “Within 1 day did uninstall.” <br>
+- “Within 1 day do uninstall.” <br>
-- “Within 14 days did not Make a Purchase.” <br>
+- “Within 14 days do not Make a Purchase.” <br>

 For the Churn definitions we outlined above, there might be some corresponding Prediction Audience definitions:<br>
 - __Started subscription more than 2 weeks ago OR Started subscription less than two weeks ago__<br>You might want to create 2 predictions in this case and then message new subscribers differently than longer-term subscribers.
 You could also define this as “First Made Purchase more than 30 days ago.”<br>